Helaman99/Politick/SRS.md

 * There will be a way to create an account or play anonymously.

+* Accounts will require verification to prevent fake account creation.

 * There will be multiple different topics to discuss, each with different sides that can be joined.

 * There will be multiple game modes, and every topic will be able to be discussed in these modes.